HW1: Lexical Retrieval

 2.3.
 Input

-Your search engine must accept a single command-line argument, which is a path to a parameter file in json format.
+Your search engine must accept a single command-line argument that is a path to a parameter file in json format.
 The parameter file configures your software for testing.
+The Design Guide explains the format of parameter files.

 Your software must support the following parameters.